 But it’s important to be cosy and dry, too – and mindful that the ground may be slippery.
 (Asking for a friend, at what age does falling over become ‘having a fall?!)

-Just recently, I reached out on social media to fellow runners with a request for them to share what’s in their autumn/winter running kit.
+A while ago, I reached out on social media to fellow runners with a request for them to share what’s in their autumn/winter running kit.
 There’s a round-up below – feel free to add your own suggestions in the comments if you can think of anything extra!

 Hats & headbands